-Hotel: A building in which lodging or meals and lodging are offered to the general public for compensation and in which ingress and egress to and from the rooms are made primarily through an inside lobby or office.
+Hotel: A Building or group of Buildings, within which lodging, or meals and lodging are offered to the general public for compensation, and in which ingress and egress to and from the rooms are made primarily through an inside lobby or office and interior hallways.
+Hotels may include services and amenities such as pools, spas, exercise facilities, conference space, and bars.